alinex/node-report/README.md

 as data uri in the document.
 This makes the document larger but helps to keep everything in one file.
 In emails you may extract these again and replace them with cid uri to the now attached resource.

+To change the style and make your own theme see {@link src/theme/index.md}.

 ### PDF Document